osmosis-labs/mesh-security/docs/ibc/Rewards.md

 and when the ack is received, it will send an ICA message to execute `distribute_rewards` on the `external-staking` contract, along with the previously transfered funds.

-**Problem**: There are currently no contract callbacks on ICS20 not ICA.
+**Problem**: There are currently no contract callbacks on ICS20 nor ICA.
 This means we cannot reliably orchestrate these two events.
 Furthermore, the ICA message may fail, and the reward tokens will be stranded, as there is no callback to inform them.

-This approach should only be considered
+**This approach should only be considered if there is no other option.**

 ### ICS20 with Memo Field